| || |

-The fun part is the targeted interactive online socializing, held during the Live Social Weekend Hangout on Friday, Saturday, and Sunday April 10, 11 & 12!
-Join us for live Speaker Q & As, chat hangouts at the Sponsor Lounges, the Inspiration Nook, the "It’s 5 O’clock Somewhere" Networking Lounge, and the spectacular Expo Pavilions' Trade Show showcasing leading companies’ products and services.
-Visit the Associates Pavilion featuring the work of industry-related organizations and associations; and network online.
+The fun part was the targeted interactive online socializing, held during the Live Social Weekend Hangout on Friday, Saturday, and Sunday April 10, 11 & 12!
+The live Speaker Q & As were held in the Rare Earth Auditorium, chat hangouts at the Tremco Meeting Room, and the "It’s 5 O’clock Somewhere!"
+Networking Lounge.
+The spectacular Expo Pavilion's Trade Show showcasing leading companies’ products and services (the work of industry-related organizations and associations) was live on Saturday and Sunday.

-Presentations will be on demand through May, 2015 where you can also continue to visit the Expo Pavilions and connect with your peers live in every social space.
+Presentations are on demand through May, 2015 where you can also continue to visit the Expo Pavilions and connect with your peers live in every social space.

 Visit our Speakers page to learn more about each of these industry and community leaders.
 Click on each presenter's name to see their bio.
 Their live Q & A Session time is listed in Eastern Daylight Time (EDT).
 To see it in your time click the Convert My Time Zone.